francawinter/articles/react-2.md

 };
 ```

-It is *possible* to create a property that contains all kind of XML like this:
+It is *possible* to create a property that contains all kind of JSX like this:
 ```js
 // App.js
 <Post content={